bmcclure/CakePHP-AutoAsset-Plugin/README.markdown

 ------------------------

-You can store your media files anywhere within your webroot, but the easiest way to use the plugin is to follow the same conventionsused by CakePHP and put JavaScript files under 'app/webroot/js/' and CSS files under 'app/webroot/css/'.
+You can store your media files anywhere within your webroot, but the easiest way to use the plugin is to follow the same conventions used by CakePHP and put JavaScript files under 'app/webroot/js/' and CSS files under 'app/webroot/css/'.
 This will require the least configuration, and that's usually preferred.

 AutoAsset is able to automatically include CSS and JS files corresponding to the controller and/or action in the